Mary Landrieu: Elections

 Landrieu was elected in 1996 to the U.S. Senate seat previously held by John Bennett Johnston, Jr. of Shreveport after winning a close and controversial runoff election.
 (The runoff election is what other states would call "the general election" of a federal seat.)
 She defeated state Representative Woody Jenkins of Baton Rouge.
-Landrieu narrowly won re-election in the 2002.
+Landrieu narrowly won re-election in 2002.
 She defeated state Election Commissioner Suzanne Haik Terrell of New Orleans.
 Some experts and pundits had considered Landrieu as a possible running mate for presidential candidate John Kerry in the 2004 election before he selected then- Senator John Edwards of North Carolina.
 In 2004 Landrieu became Louisiana's senior senator upon the retirement of John Breaux, who was replaced by Republican David Vitter.

 In 2008, she won a relatively comfortable 52% to 46% re-election to a third term in a race against her challenger, state Treasurer John Neely Kennedy.
 He was a former Democrat who switched to the Republican Party in 2007.

 Landrieu sought re-election in 2014.
 Former President Bill Clinton campaigned on her behalf in Louisiana.
 While Landrieu garnered 42% of the vote she fell short of the 50.1% required for re-election.
 She was defeated in the December 6, 2014, runoff election by her Republican opponent, Congressman Bill Cassidy, by a 56% to 44% margin.